 - Truck maintenance records

 The trucking company will have many of these items following a collision.
 We need to act quickly to ensure the company preserves them.
-This requires us to draft a spoliation letter that includes our intent to take action in the case and the need to protect the related evidence.
-This is one reason why it is vital we know about your crash as soon as possible.
+This requires us to draft a spoliation letter that includes our intent to take action in the case and the need to protect related evidence.
+This is one reason why it is vital that we know about your crash as soon as possible.

 Identifying the Liable Parties in a Tractor-Trailer Accident Case